KDE/documentation-develop-kde-org/content/docs/plasma/scripting/api.md

 Read-only properties:

-- `number id`: the numerical instance id of the applet
+- `number id`: the numerical instance id of this applet
 - `string type`: the plugin type of this applet, same value as `X-KDE-PluginInfo-Name` in the metadata
 - `string version`: the version of the applet specified in it's metadata